-Voting decisions are ultimately sanctioned by the investment manager acting on behalf of the policyholders or unit holders.
-The decisions are made based on the evidence provided by the company and management of that company.
+Voting decisions are sanctioned by the Sustainable Investment Lead, who has been delegated authority by the investment manager acting on behalf of the policyholders or unit holders.
+The investment manager holds ultimate authority for placing votes, so may choose to overrule the Sustainable Investment Lead for the funds they manage where they believe it would be in their customer's best interests.
+The decisions are made based on the evidence provided by the company, Investment Team Analysts, and our voting research provider.
 Third-party views are also considered.

-Wesleyan's Investment Team uses ISS Governance Services to provide proxy online voting services for Wesleyan.
-ISS also provides third-party proxy research services separately that include voting recommendations for most companies held by Wesleyan.
+Wesleyan's Investment Department uses the services of an online proxy voting services provider, who also provides third-party proxy research services that includes voting recommendations for most companies held by Wesleyan.

-Whilst the corporate action research undertaken by our third-party research provider is considered, Wesleyan's Investment Team will review proposals and make its own final decision in terms of individual voting instructions (on Wesleyan's behalf) where any of the following conditions apply:
+Whilst the corporate action research undertaken by our third-party research provider is considered, Wesleyan's Investment Department will review proposals and make its own final decision in terms of individual voting instructions (on Wesleyan's behalf) where any of the following conditions apply:

-1. A material position, as defined by owning greater than 0.50 percent of the company's issued share capital across all Wesleyan funds.

-2. The meeting items contain unconventional, noteworthy or controversial content.

-3. The meeting items are considered to be unacceptably breaching corporate best practice.

-4. The company operates in a controversial sector, currently covering the Aerospace and Defence, Oil and Gas and Mining sectors.
+- 1. A material position, as defined by owning greater than 0.50 percent of the company's issued share capital across all Wesleyan funds. - 2.
+The meeting items are considered to be unacceptably breaching corporate best practice or contain controversial content. - 3.
+The company operates in a controversial sector, currently covering the Aerospace and Defence, Oil and Gas and Mining sectors.